 What if I’m considering student loan refinancing during the current national emergency or have a pending application?

-Refinancing a federal student loan with a private lender means you will no longer have access to benefits of your federal loans, including the temporary 0% interest rate on federally held loans, and suspension of payments, which may last for a number of months.
+Refinancing a federal student loan with a private lender means you will no longer have access to the benefits of your federal loans, including the temporary 0% interest rate on federally held loans, and suspension of payments, which may last for a number of months.

+Please carefully review your current and potential benefits with a federal loan servicer before refinancing.
 Call us at 1-888-601-2801 if you have a pending refinancing and want to review your options or cancel your pending loan, as described below:

-If you recently refinanced your student loans with us, you have a right to cancel this transaction, without penalty, by midnight of the third business day after the day you received your Final Disclosures.
+If you recently refinanced your student loans with us, you have a right to cancel, without penalty, by midnight of the third business day after the day you received your Final Disclosures.
 Please see your Final Disclosures for the specific date and instructions on how to cancel.
 Your Final Disclosures were emailed to you with the subject line “Your Earnest Loan Agreement” on the day you finalized your loan.
 If you’re unable to locate your Final Disclosures, please reach out to our Client Happiness Team.